The Corday-Morgan Prizes are awarded for the most meritorious contributions to chemistry.

 - The awards system will contact referees to inform them that they must provide reports by 31 January.

-- Referees must state their relationship (if any) with the candidate and note any conflicts of interest.
+- Referees must state their relationship (if any) with the nominee and note any conflicts of interest.

 1949 - present